valoran-M/C_programming_language/Chapter4-Functions_And_Program_Strucutre/exercises/README.md

     Our getch and ungetch do not handle a pushed-back EOF correctly.
 DEcied what their properties ought to be if an EOF is pushed back, then implement your design

+## Exercice 4.10:

+    An alternate organization uses getline to
+    read an entire input line; this makes getch and ungetch unnecessary.
+Revise the calculator to
+    use this approach.